kefangkele/FR-max-ros/README.md

 ####      1.2.
 ROS version:
             Kinetic / melodic

+## 2.Computer and Industrial PC Boot Configuration
+####      2.1. rc.local File Verification and Setup
+            Check if the rc.local file exists in the /etc/ directory:
+####      2.2.
+If not present, execute:
+                 sudo cp rc.local /etc
+####      2.3.
+If present, insert the following content above the exit 0 line in the rc.local file, then save:
+                 sleep 2
+                 sudo ip link set can0 type can bitrate 500000
+                 sudo ip link set can0 up

 ### 2.The subsequent section will address the process of establishing a connection between the CAN card and the system.
 ####      2.1.
 Chassis CAN card connection:
     Specifically, Chassis CAN-H is to be connected to CANH of the CAN card connector plug, while Chassis CAN-L is to be connected to CANL of the CAN card connector plug.